TOGETHER

 The program has the support of many organizations and individuals in the Greater Vernon area, but there are many more children who need you help.
 You can also be a part of helping a school student thrive!

-There are a number of ways you can support the program:
+There are several ways you can support the program:

 • Talk to family, friends and colleagues about the program